kigawas/blog/content/posts/rustacean-clean-architecture-approach.md

 1. **Domain Models Layer**: At the core, we have our domain models, implemented using [SeaORM](https://github.com/SeaQL/sea-orm).
 These represent our business entities and are completely independent of any database or framework specifics.

-2. **Application Services**: This layer contains our application-specific business rules.
+2. **Application Services**: This layer defines our application-specific business rules.
 In our project, this is represented by the `app::services` module, which handles CRUD operations and other business logic.

 3. **Interface Adapters**: This layer adapts data from the format most convenient for use cases and entities, to the format most convenient for some external agency such as a database or the web.
 In our project, this includes our API routers and dedicated API models such as JSON error responses.

 4. **Frameworks and Drivers**: The outermost layer, consisting of frameworks and tools such as Axum, Utoipa and tokio/shuttle runtime.
 Our project is structured in a way that these can be swapped out with minimal impact on the inner layers.

-### Benefits in Rust Web Development
+### Benefits of Clean Architecture in Rust Web Development

 Implementing Clean Architecture in a Rust web application using Axum offers several key benefits: